0xAX/asm/content/asm_5.md

 REPX {psrlw x, 8}, m0, m1, m2, m3
 ```

-The macro name is prefixed with `%%` to define a uniquely scoped macro with the name which scoped only to this invocation of the `REPX` macro to not clash with other macros named `f` elsewhere.
+The macro name is prefixed with `%%` to define a uniquely scoped macro, with the name limited to this invocation of the `REPX` macro.
+This prevents clashes with other macros named `f` elsewhere.

 The next instruction in this macro is the `%rep` directive.
 In our case, it repeats the given body `%0 - 1` times.
 The `%0` here is the number of the arguments given to the `REPX` macro.
 Since the first argument of the macro is an instruction that we need to repeat for the given arguments, we skip one repetition by doing `%0 - 1`.

 The loop in this macro consists of two lines of code:

 - The first line contains the `%rotate` directive, which rotates the arguments by 1 position at each iteration of the loop.
 It moves the second argument to the first position, the third argument to the second position, and so on.
-- The second line has the call of the `%%f` macro.
-Remember that this macro is bound to the first original instruction of the `REPX` macro.
-By passing the `%1` to the `%%f` macro it expands to the original first argument of the `REPX` macro with the `x` replaced with the first argument of the same macro but after we rotated them.
-So at the first iteration of the loop it will be expanded to the first argument of the `REPX` macro with `x` replaced with the second argument of the same macro.
-At the second iteration of the loop it will be expanded to the first argument of the `REPX` macro with `x` replaced with the third argument of the same macro.
-This will be repeated for the all arguments of the `REPX` macro.
+- The second line has the invocation of the %%f macro, which was previously defined to expand into the first argument of the REPX macro.
+It also replaces x in the first argument of REPX with the parameter given to the %%f macro.
+By passing %1 to %%f, the macro expands to the original first argument of the REPX macro, replacing the placeholder x with each of the subsequent arguments of the REPX.
+On each iteration of the loop, x is substituted with the next argument of the REPX macro starting from the second because of the previous rotate definition  — so the first iteration uses the second argument, the second iteration uses the third, and so on.
+This is repeated until all arguments are processed.

 So, when we use a macro with such arguments: